bluerobotics/ping-arduino/README.md

 ##Quick Start

-You can run a simple example that prints the depth reading repeatedly by flashing the basic_ping sketch.
+You can run a simple example that prints the altitude reading repeatedly by flashing the basic_ping sketch.